dwijnand/sbt-extras/README.md

     to run first by prefixing the command with --, so --warn, --error and so on are not special.

+    Output filtering: if there is a file in the home directory called .sbtignore and this is not an interactive sbt session, the file is treated as a list of bash regular expressions.
+Output lines which match any regex are not echoed.
+    One can see exactly which lines would have been suppressed by starting this runner with the -x option.

       -h | -help         print this message
-      -v                 verbose operation (this runner is chattier) -d, -w, -q         aliases for --debug, --warn, --error (q means quiet) -trace <level>     display stack traces with a max of <level> frames (default: -1, traces suppressed) -no-colors         disable ANSI color codes
+      -v                 verbose operation (this runner is chattier) -d, -w, -q         aliases for --debug, --warn, --error (q means quiet) -x                 debug this script
+      -trace <level>     display stack traces with a max of <level> frames (default: -1, traces suppressed) -debug-inc         enable debugging log for the incremental compiler -no-colors         disable ANSI color codes
       -sbt-create        start sbt even if current directory contains no sbt project -sbt-dir   <path>  path to global settings/plugins directory (default: ~/.sbt/<version>)